SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 10. Costs

-The current annual membership fee is payable in monthly instalments in advance before the 5th of each
+The current annual membership fee is payable in monthly instalments in advance before the 14th of each month via by standing order or bank transfer, we do not accept cash payments.

 Account name: Sheffield Synchronised Skating Community Account